"Remember: you just may win!

 - True Companions: They don't always get along, but the main characters always have each others' backs.

-- Wham Episode: Despite small escalations, the plot was still largely comedy-driven until Avery accidentally shot Tiffany.
+- Wham Episode: Despite small escalations, the plot was still largely comedy-driven until the season one finale when Avery accidentally shot Tiffany.

 - The Worf Effect: Phil was set up to be a tough-as-nails killer who states that "It's stupid to be friends when half of us will be dead tomorrow."
 Max kills him in the first episode because the guy doesn't like tiny marshmallows, effectively setting up himself as the most dangerous guy around.